mikehaertl/phpwkhtmltopdf/README.md

 The drawback with this solution is, that there's still a new session fired up for each an every PDF you create, which will create quite some extra load on your CPU.
 So this setup is only recommended for low frequency sites.

-To enable the built in support you have to set `enableXvfb`.
+To use the built in support you have to set `enableXvfb` in the `commandOptions`.
 There are also some options you can set.

 ```php
 <?php